LucasD11/oh-my-vim/README.rst

 Features
 --------

-- *neocomplcache*: Complete code.
+- *neocomplcache*: Autocomplete code.
 Which is almost the same as YouCompleteMe but much faster.

 - *CtrlP*: File browser inside vim by <F3>.

-- *undotree*: Show local history by <F4>.
+- Python code check inside vim by <F7> (<F8> to hide).

 - **Auto Run**: Auto run python code by <F5>.

 - *indentLine*: See code clearly.

+- *vim-airline*: Colorful status line.

 - ...
 Almost anything you want.